 If the supplier does at some point register and start charging VAT then they should update this to their real VAT number.

 A supplier’s tax registration details can be administered from within the company profile which is accessible under:

-Yes, additional users can be added to the Ariba Network by going to:
+Yes, additional users can be added to the SAP Business Network by going to:

 Examples of notifications include:

 Yes, notifications can be sent to three email addresses which is administered under: